 Several Reasons People Purchase Long-Term Care Insurance

-As more Americans purchase Long-Term Care Insurance more people are using the benefits from these policies.
-There are many reasons people give as to why they purchase Long-Term Care Insurance.
-These are the most common according to surveys:
+As more Americans purchase Long-Term Care Insurance, more people are using the benefits from these policies.
+There are many reasons people give as to why they purchase Long-Term Care Insurance, and these are the most common according to surveys:

-• Asset Protection – Usually the primary concern is protecting the lifestyle of the other spouse.
+• Asset Protection – Usually, the primary concern is protecting the lifestyle of the other spouse.
 Often, the wife.
-Generally, a man will experience a long-term care event before the woman.
-The wife may have many more years of lifespan afterwards.
+Generally, a man will experience a long-term care event before the woman, and the wife may have many more years of lifespan afterward.
 The protection of savings to maintain the spouse's lifestyle is essential.
 Legacy is also important for some people.
-The ability to leave something to children and grand-children can also be a consideration.
-45 states offer Long-Term Care Partnership policies which provide additional asset protection.
+The ability to leave something to children and grandchildren can also be a consideration.
+Forty-five states offer Long-Term Care Partnership policies that provide additional asset protection.

 • Choice of Quality Care – Long-Term Care Insurance provides the tax-free resources to pay for care in the setting you desire, either at home, adult day care facilities, assisted living facilities, memory care, and nursing homes.
 This means you can select the location and quality of the care.

-• Independence and Control – Too often the adult children make decisions on behalf of Mom or Dad.
+• Independence and Control – Adult children often make decisions on behalf of Mom or Dad.
 With Long-Term Care Insurance, you will remain in control without putting the responsibility on others.
 Managing a plan of care can be almost as stressful as being a caregiver.
-Most Long-Term Care Insurance policies provide case management which allows the family time to just be family.
+Most Long-Term Care Insurance policies provide case management which allows the family time just to be family.

-While long-term care is an issue which impacts women, men play an important role.
-Men are taking better care of themselves and as they do their risk for needing long-term care increases because of longevity.
-Both men and women do share one thing in common, they generally have a big concern about the welfare of their family.
+While long-term care is an issue that impacts women, men play an essential role.
+Men are taking better care of themselves, and as they do, their risk for needing long-term care increases because of longevity.
+Both men and women share one thing in common; they generally are concerned about their family's welfare.

 Many companies offer shared spousal benefits.
 Several other options are available which can match your concerns.
 Asset-based "hybrid" policies exist which provide death benefits if you are lucky enough never to require care.
 Some companies offer limited-pay or single-pay policies where you only pay the premium one time or in ten years.
 Business owners can take advantage of tax benefits, and once a person retires, the premium has been paid in full for life.

 Start Research Before Retirement

 A qualified Long-Term Care Insurance specialist can assist you in finding appropriate coverage.
-The best time to plan is prior to retirement when you enjoy better health and premiums are much lower.
+The best time to plan is before retirement, when you enjoy better health and premiums are much lower.
 Find a qualified specialist by clicking here.

 You can start online research by finding the current cost of care in your state and the availability of partnership plans and tax incentives.
 The LTC NEWS Cost of Care Calculator not only shows you the current and future cost of extended health care where you live but provides important state-specific information.

 Long-Term Care Insurance is an affordable way to address the problems with getting older and the burdens otherwise placed on those you love.
 The polices work by giving you the resources to protect savings and ease the burdens on those you love.